Telehealth clinical services

 This approach guides patients toward self-management of their health and equips them to react if they develop symptoms.
 For patients, this results in greater autonomy, a sense of proximity and trust with the health care team and a commitment to take charge of their health and quality of life.

 Telethrombolysis is a telehealth activity for a patient who has had a stroke.
 A stroke is a critical health condition that requires urgent attention and access to specialized expertise.

 More specifically, telethrombolysis provides a stroke patient during a hyperacute phase with timely access to diagnosis and quality care.
 They can access this service in any emergency room in the province without having to travel to a specialized hospital centre.

 This service allows medical staff in the emergency room where the patient is admitted to connect with a neurology specialist at a specialized centre.
 The neurologist assesses the patient remotely, assists emergency room medical staff and suggests the best treatment option.

-These telehealth services come in a variety of forms and allow remote professionals specializing in complex wound care (usually nurses) to provide assistance and share their expertise with colleagues in remote locations.
-It is offered for the treatment of complex or chronic wounds or ulcers.
+These telehealth services come in a variety of forms and allow remote professionals specializing in complex wound care (usually nurses) to provide assistance and share their expertise with colleagues or to intervene directly with patients.
+The service is available for the treatment of a complex or chronic wound or ulcer.

 Teleassistance in post–hand reimplantation rehabilitation